 Similar varieties include: Verdejo, Albariño, Colombard, Grüner Veltliner, Verdicchio, Vermentino, Tocai Friulano, Savignan (rare), Traminer, and Sauvignon Vert (rare).

-Luckily for us, Sauvignon Blanc has a variety of foods that mutually compliment each other.
+What to pair with Sauvignon Blanc?
+Luckily for us, Sauvignon Blanc has a variety of foods that mutually complement each other.

-- By now you know that Sauvignon Blanc has herbaceous notes.
+- By now you know that the Sauvignon Blanc flavor profile has herbaceous notes.
 These pair well with similar green herbs like parsley, rosemary, basil, cilantro, mint, tarragon, thyme, fennel, dill, and chives.
 Other “non-green” spices include white pepper, coriander, turmeric, and saffron.

 - Meat lovers, unite!
 Perfect white meat pairings are chicken and turkey.

-- We love a delectable cheese board.
+- What to eat with Sauvignon Blanc?
+We love a delectable cheese board.
 Try Sauvignon Blanc with softer, briny, and sour cheeses like goat’s milk cheese.